 Urbana has owned mineral claims in Urban Township, Quebec for a number of years.
 Management monitors the exploration activity in the area on an ongoing basis and may carry out exploration work on its mineral claims if and when it is deemed suitable.
 Urbana holds 44 claims in the area totaling 1,154.4 hectares (2,852.7 acres).
 A report which summarizes both the exploration work and results to date has been completed and will assist in determining next steps.
 In accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources", Urbana has elected to expense exploration and evaluation costs given that its mineral claims hold no known proven reserves or resources.
-Urbana has incurred costs totaling \$1,146,119 of which \$Nil was incurred in 2019 (2018 - \$94,714).
+Urbana has incurred costs totaling \$1,146,119, all of which was incurred prior to 2019.
 These costs have been expensed as incurred and are recorded as a loss in net realized gain on sale and disposal of investments.

-Notes to the financial statements for the years ended December 31, 2019 and December 31, 2018
+Notes to the financial statements for the years ended December 31, 2020 and December 31, 2019